fedspendingtransparency/usaspending-website/src/js/components/sharedComponents/IBTable/README.md

 #### columns (array)
 **Required** An array of column objects (see Column Object section).

+#### headerCellRender (function)
+**Required** A function that returns a React element for a given column index.

+The function will be provided with one argument:

+* `columnIndex` - the zero-indexed column index of the current header cell.

+#### bodyCellRender (function)
+**Required** A function that returns a React element for a given column and row index.

+The function will be provided with two arguments in the following order:

+* `columnIndex` - the zero-indexed column index of the current body cell.
+* `rowIndex` - the zero-indexed row index of the current body cell.

 #### onReachedBottom (function)
 *Optional* A function that is called when the user has scrolled to the end of the table (this can be used for loading additional pages of data).
 This function is called when there is half a row or less remaining at the bottom of the table.

+### TIPS!
+Because `headerCellRender()` and `bodyCellRender()` are functions in your parent component (the component containing the IBTable instance), you should set up these functions to have closure over the React component class/function's state and props.
+Given the column index and the row index, you should be able to pass specific cell values to each individual cell.

 ### Public Methods